 Other players in the choice to disclose: context, content and trust

-Self-disclosure is, like every other aspect of human relating, far from black and white.
+Self-disclosure is, like every other aspect of human relating, far from a binary issue.
 In my professional context, clients tend to feel like they know me well, even if I rarely disclose about my personal world.
 I believe this is because I’m pretty open with clients about how I am impacted by them.
-Sometimes I will even say that other than sexually, there is no part of my world that is categorically off limits to them.
+I would even say that, other than sexually, there is no part of my world that is categorically off limits to clients.
 And at the same time it has thus far never occurred to me to share things like my romantic status or how I feel about my mum because I have not found it relevant to another’s therapy.